AtmosSci-DLESM/DLESyM/README.md

     ./scripts/example_100yr_forecasts_12init.sh
     ```

-## Experiment Replication
+## Data Store

+All training data, initialization data, model output, and verification data that were used in this study have been made publicly available [here](https://dlesym.atmos.washington.edu/DLESyM_AGU-Advances/).
+The page also provides description of all hosted files.
+HTTP-based retrieval methods like curl or wget are recommended for data aquisition.

+If interested in running evaluations, the table found in `DLESyM/evaluation/` identifies data files necessary for key analyses from our paper.

+NOTE: Large trainsets are saved in the ML-optimized zarr format (look for the `.zarr` suffix).
+For convienient download, I have collected these into tarballs.
+Extraction is necessary before use.

 ## Analysis Replication

-This repo is designed for exact replication of the results presented in [Cresswell-Clay et al. 2024](https://arxiv.org/abs/2409.16247).
+This repo is designed for replication of the results presented in [Cresswell-Clay et al. 2024](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2025AV001706).
 Code for analysis routines, as well as instructions for their use are provided in the `DLESyM/evaluation/ `.